spareproject/random-scripts/README.md

 spawncamping-ninja
 ==================
 ##################
+need to stop staying up all night till things are fixed look like ive got two black eyes : / random.crypt - sort of works its adding a couple of random chars well 1 and i think it takes the \n and tries to convert it to a random character still havent stripped input or reduced the amount of repeating code fail was looking at sticking the gates in a function file and either passing 3 arrays or passing them 3 bytes at a time and echo the output into an array would make it easier to read anyway need to fix the random variable names i never normally use intuitive variable names because i dont have tab complete when typing them out

+probably going to expand to reading the initial password in from nfc rw (when i buy one) and a nfc ring can then just add that stuff to archiso or from usb /shrug

+services going into root tty1 auto login

+##################
 20/2/15 -
 need to split all this...
 key file only works for archiso booting cant combine them without making it useless for static install